Mental Heath Providers

 Boyer Children's Clinic is a nonprofit organization in Seattle serving children (birth to teen years) who have neuromuscular disorders such as cerebral palsy or delay in development.
 No professional referral required.
 Fees are charged based upon ability to pay after consideration of other resources.
 No child is denied services because of a parent's inability to pay.

-Kindering is a nonprofit organization serving children (birth to six years) who are disabled, medically fragile or vulnerable because of abuse or neglect.
-At its location in Bellevue, Kindering provides physical and occupational therapy, speech and language therapy, special education and family counseling among other services.
+Kindering is a nonprofit organization serving children (birth to 10 years) who are disabled, medically fragile or vulnerable because of abuse or neglect.
+At its locations in Bellevue, Bothell, Redmond and Renton, Kindering provides physical and occupational therapy, speech and language therapy, special education and family counseling among other services.
 Services are fee based.
 No professional referral required.

 Pediatric Physical & Occupational Therapy Services